-The Series 1 Apple Watch doesn’t have built-in GPS – it pairs with the iPhone in your pocket and uses its GPS instead.
-That’s a problem for runners away from an indoor treadmill.
+The Series 1 Apple Watch didn’t have built-in GPS – it paired with the iPhone in your pocket and uses its GPS instead.
+That was a problem for runners away from an indoor treadmill.
 Yes, you can carry your phone around with you on a run, but the Watch sells itself as a dedicated exercise device, and without GPS it’s not so for runners.
-That problem is solved with the Series 2, 3 and 4, which have a GPS built-in.
+That problem is solved with the Series 3 and 5, which have a GPS built-in.

 Using a hiking app ViewRanger you can pick from nearby hikes, get notifications about scenic points while en-route, make sure you don’t go off the trail, and record your activity tracking, all using the Watch’s GPS.

 The Apple Watch Nike+ is designed specifically for runners, with a lightweight aluminium body, a special active watch face, and a perforated Sports band for better ventilation.
 With this special Watch, you can ask Siri to start a run.
 While running, you can get a distraction-free display of the distance and your pace or an advanced mode with more details about your workout.

 Running GPS eats battery life, and that’s something that the Watch doesn’t have oodles of.
 Serious runners are probably better advised to go for a dedicated runner's watch from the likes of Garmin, but the Series 3 Watch is now a proper contender.

 The Fitbit Ionic also has GPS built in.